alebermudez-MGP/sops-bds/bds-01-quote-request.md

 ---

 ## ⚠️ Important reminders

-> 🚫 **Law firm field — leave blank:** Immediate update to BDS procedure — leave the **Law firm** field blank on all new entries until further notice.

-> 🚫 **Dennis Moore — no new files:** Per GM Team (Josue D. Gonzalez), do not assign any new files to Dennis Moore until further notice.
-He is temporarily removed from the Client Service rotation.

 > 🔴 **Legal professionals:** If the business is related to lawyers, paralegals, or attorneys — check with Management before proceeding.